Can I Sell Shares Held as an Idividual?

 100 points of ID is a document-based identity check used in Australia.
 You’ll need to provide certified copies of documents—like a passport, licence, or utility bill—that add up to 100 points.
 For more information on 100 points of ID click here.

 Yes — if you're acting under a valid Power of Attorney, you can sell issuer-sponsored shares through Unbroker by providing the required documents and ID.
+To find out what’s required when selling shares under a Power of Attorney, click here.

 An SRN identifies shares held directly with a share registry, while a HIN is used for shares held through a broker.
 Unbroker can only sell shares registered with an SRN.
-For more, click here.
+To learn more about the difference between an SRN and a HIN, click here.

 That’s fine — both shareholders can authorise the funds to be paid into one person's account using a signed authority form provided by Unbroker.